How this South African Chartered Accountant took up a job opportunity in Netherlands and started all over

 The interview went really well and I was made an offer within a week.
 I had to turn the Malta offer down and pull out of all the other processes.

 The Netherlands seemed more attractive in terms of infrastructure, pay, quality of life and accessibility to the rest of Europe.

-And that's how I landed in the Netherlands and it is one of my best decisions I have made.
+And that's how I landed in the Netherlands and it is one of the best decisions I have made.